 - Use a steamer on mattresses, couches, and other places where bedbugs hide.

-- Pack up infested items in black bags and leave them outside on a hot day (95 degrees) or in a closed car.
-In cooler temperatures, it can take two to five months to kill sealed-up bugs.
+- Pack up infested items in black bags and leave them outside on a hot day that reaches 95°F (35°C) or in a closed car.
+In cooler temperatures, it can take 2 to 5 months to kill sealed-up bugs.

-- Put bags containing bedbugs in the freezer at 0°F (-17°C).
+- Put bags containing bedbugs in the freezer at 0°F (-17.78°C).
 Use a thermometer to check the temperature.
-Leave them in there for at least four days.
+Leave them in there for at least 4 days.

-Once you’ve cleaned all visible bedbugs, make the area inhospitable for their friends.
+Once you’ve cleaned all visible bedbugs, make the area inhospitable for the rest of them.
 Place bedbug-proof covers over your mattress and box spring.
 Zip these covers up all the way.
-Bugs that are trapped inside will die, and new bugs won’t be able to get in.
+Bugs that are trapped inside will die, and new bugs will not be able to get in.

-If these methods don’t wipe out all the bugs, you may need to try an insecticide.
+If these methods do not wipe out all the bugs, you may need to try an insecticide.

 Insecticides can help rid your home of bedbugs.
-Look for products that are EPA-registered, and specifically marked for “bedbugs.”
+Look for products that are registered with the U.S. Environmental Protection Agency (EPA) and are specifically marked for use on bedbugs.

 Here are a few types of insecticides you can try:

 - Pyrethrins and pyrethroids are the most common chemicals used to kill bedbugs.
-Yet some bedbugs have become resistant to them.
+However, some bedbugs have become resistant to them.

 Bedbugs can take some time to wipe out.
-Before you can trust that your treatment has worked, you need proof that the bugs have moved on.
-Check the infested areas about once every seven days for signs of activity.
+Before you can ensure that your treatment has worked, you need proof that the bugs have moved on.
+Check the infested areas about once every 7 days for signs of activity.

 To make surviving bedbugs easier to spot, place bedbug interceptors under each leg of the bed.
 These devices will trap bedbugs before they can climb up into your bed.
 You may need to keep checking the interceptors for a full year.

 Bedbugs are hardy creatures.
 Just when you think you’ve wiped them out, you might spot them again.
 You may have to try a few different treatment methods to control the infestation.
-And if they still don’t go away, you’ll want to call in a professional exterminator.
+And if they still do not go away, you’ll want to call in a professional exterminator.

 Pest control companies can also use whole room heat treatments.
-They bring in special equipment that heats up the room to a temperature of between 135 and 145 degrees Fahrenheit—high enough to kill bedbugs.
+They bring in special equipment that heats up the room to a temperature between 135 and 145°F (57.22 and 62.78°C) — high enough to kill bedbugs.

 Before the pest control company arrives, they should give you instructions for prepping your home.
 Follow their directions carefully and you’ll have the best chance of wiping out the bugs.